Prerequisites

 Deploying Quay

-• Create a new quay-workshop project.
+• Create a new project named quay-workshop.

-• From the Administrator perspective, navigate to Operators and then select Installed Operators.
-Choose the quay-workshop project and select the Red Hat Quay operator.
+• From the Administrator perspective, navigate to Operators, and then select Installed Operators.
+Choose the quay-workshop project and select the Red Hat Quay Operator.

-• Click Create instance to create a new Quay Registry instance.
+• Click Create instance to create a new Quay registry instance.

 create quay instance